GECLAB/LabProjects/Assessing_and_Projecting_Postfire_Transitions/README.md

 # LANDIS Inputs

-These are the primary inputs for running the LANDIS-II model for the TCSI landscape.
+These are the primary inputs for running the LANDIS-II model.
 LANDIS inputs include both maps and text files, dependent upon the extensions selected.

 # LANDIS Installers